1718-io/propositions-relatives-au-ric/content/docs/ric-interne/article1.md

 ---
-title: "Getting Started"
+title: "Article 1 : RIC "
-weight: 52
+weight: 22
 description: >
   This page tells you how to get started with the Compose theme, including installation and basic configuration.
 ---